Monday, July 22, 2019 | 8:30pm

 Advance $25.00 / Door: $30.00

-* Advertised pricing excludes pricing and fees
+* Advertised pricing excludes taxes and ticketing fees.